lee88688/aider-composer/README.md

 To use `architect` mode, you need to set `Editor Model` in the settings page.
 And there is a limitation because of `aider-chat`'s implementation.
 The `editor` will not show in the chat area.
 So you will see nothing after the `architect` part as shown below.

+For more information about `architect` mode, please refer to [Aider's documentation](https://aider.chat/2024/09/26/architect.html).

 ![architect-mode](./resources/architect-mode.gif)

 #### Tips